As a creative entrepreneur you will never run out of design needs.

 There are countless graphic design blogs that detail the basics for beginner graphic designers.
-This blog for one shares information on 5 Elements You Need to Create a One-Of-A-Kind Logo, to Common Brand Terms Everyone Should Know and so much more.
+This blog for one shares information on 5 Elements You Need to Create a One-Of-A-Kind Logo, to Learn the Basics of Visual Hierarchy in Graphic Design and so much more.

 Don't waste these great free resources.
 You'll learn a lot of the basics in a way that won't feel like school and won’t cost you a penny.

 You can’t just design a logo and call it a day.
 If you want your brand to be professional, memorable, and effective, you have to be intentional.
 But that is one tall order, huh?